Last updated: 2021 April 20

 Welcome!
 We are now formally known as Prostate Cancer Support Toronto.
 This was prompted by the merger of Prostate Cancer Canada (PCC) with the Canadian Cancer Society (CCS).
 For details, see our September message below.

-Our next Prostate Cancer Support Toronto Peer Support Group Meeting will be on the Zoom platform on Tuesday, April 20th, 2021.
-For the link to register for the meeting, click here.
+Our next Prostate Cancer Support Toronto Peer Support Group Meeting will be on the Zoom platform on Tuesday, May 4th, 2021.
+To register for the meeting, click here.
 After registering, you will receive a confirmation email about joining the meeting.

 Our next Awareness Night will be on Wed.
 May 26th, 2021 with Dr. Andrew Matthew (Princess Margaret Cancer Centre) on “The Psychology of a Prostate Cancer Diagnosis”.
 The link to register for the meeting will be posted here about a week before.
 See our full 2021 schedule here.
 The latest one was on Wed., March 31st with Dr. Gerard Morton.
 A video has been posted here.
 On Jan.
 27th, Dr. Urban Emmenegger presented on “Treatment of Advanced Prostate Cancer: From A(palutamide) to Z(ytiga(tm))”.
 A video of this presentation is available here.